 4. Listen to an Academic Talk Retained

-Train your ear with our TOEFL Listening practice tests – covering all four 2026 task types in short, focused drills.
+Build your listening skills with our TOEFL Listening practice tests – all four 2026 task types, with immediate feedback after every question.

 Writing Section – ~23 Minutes (Linear)

-The Writing section is not adaptive – everyone receives the same tasks.
-But it changed the most of any section.
+The Writing section in the 2026 TOEFL exam pattern is not adaptive – every test-taker receives the same tasks in the same order.
+But it changed more than any other section.
 The old 300-word argumentative essay is gone.
-There are now 3 shorter, practical writing tasks:
+There are now 3 shorter, practical writing tasks that test different real-world writing skills:

 1. Build a Sentence New